 - PTH stimulates calcium reabsorption in the kidneys so that the chemical isn't eliminated from the body in the urine.
 In the kidneys, calcium is filtered out of the blood and into the kidney tubules, or nephrons.
 Some is then reabsorbed further along in the nephrons and travels into the surrounding blood vessels.
-Any calcium that stays in the tubules is excreted in the urine.
+Any calcium that stays in the nephrons is excreted in the urine.

 Parathyroid hormone also decreases the reabsorption of phosphorus in the kidney, reducing its level in the blood and increasing the amount in urine.
 Phosphorus travels through the blood in the form of phosphate.

 In science, the prefix 'hypo" refers to something that is too low or insufficient, as in hypocalcemia.
 On the other hand, the prefix "hyper" refers to something that is too high or excessive, as in hypercalcemia.
 Anyone who suspects that they may have one of these disorders should visit their doctor.
 The information below is given for general interest.